Munni Begum: Personal life

 Munni Begum was married in the 1980s which resulted in a divorce in 1998.
-She has two daughters, Muniba Hasnain and Minara Umer, and one son Syed Muhammad Asad Ali.
+She has two daughters, Muniba Hasnain and Minara Umer, and one son Syed Mohammad Asad Ali.
 As of 2016, she lives in Chicago, United States and does not perform regularly.

 Notable ghazals

 As for Munni Begum's hit ghazals, the list is very long.
 Some of these are: